louislow81/louislow81.github.io/README.md

 - image adaptive loader for different connection speed.
 - use raw JSON as payload.
 - crafted in pure html-based web component.
-- all that above was built with [Krugurt.js](https://github.com/loouislow81/krugurt) and [Yogurt.css](https://github.com/yogurt-foundation)ui toolkits.
+- all that above was built with [Krugurt.js](https://github.com/loouislow81/krugurt) and [Yogurt.css](https://github.com/yogurt-foundation) ui toolkits.

 ## responsive screens support